mesosphere/marathon-lb/README.md

      }
    }
  ```
  * For HTTP services, consider setting VHost (and optionally a path) to access the service on ports 80 and 443.
 Alternatively, the service can be accessed on port 9091 using the `X-Marathon-App-Id` header.
-For example:
+For example, to access an app with the ID `tweeter`:

   ```
   $ curl -vH "X-Marathon-App-Id: /tweeter" marathon-lb.marathon.mesos:9091/